Thorfinn05/resto/README.md

-# Rojjo's Cafe & Restaurant
+# Rojjo's: Restaurant n Cafe

-Welcome to **Rojjo's Cafe & Restaurant**!
+Welcome to **Rojjo's: Restaurant n Cafe**!
 This is a modern and interactive web application built to showcase an Authentic Bengali Culinary experience online.
 The website provides a delightful user interface, showcasing various menu items, their details, and the ability to explore the restaurant's offerings seamlessly.

-Check out the live demo of the project here: [Rojjo's Cafe & Restaurant](https://rojjos-cafenrestaurant.vercel.app/)
+Check out the live demo of the project here: [Rojjo's: Restaurant n Cafe](https://rojjos-cafenrestaurant.vercel.app/)

 ## Features